PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Parameters

-- **minutes** [out] Estimated time left for battery to charge or discharge in minutes.
-If battery is discharging, this value is negative; if battery is charging, this value is positive.
+- **minutes** [out] Estimated time left for the battery to charge or discharge in minutes.
+If the battery is discharging, this value is negative; if battery is charging, this value is positive.

 #### Return